CRS Reports: What They Are & How to Use Them in Your Government Affairs Role

 That’s a backchannel way, if you have a champion in Congress, to get some excellent research when you don’t have the funding to do it.

-Joshua Habursky, Deputy executive director and chief lobbyist
+Joshua Habursky, Chief executive officer and executive director

 “Any time I’m putting together a memo and I have a lot of anecdotal evidence, but not things that have been substantiated by an outside source, I look at the CRS database,” said Joshua Habursky, head of government affairs at Premium Cigar Association.
 CRS reports have a good reputation and are seen as an objective source, so they can add credibility to your reports.